ElusiveMonni/monni_docs/docs/modules/verification.md

 :::

 :::note
 You can also change the nickname of a member on verify, in the Verification Module’s Settings.
-This has support for [**Simpukka**](/simpukka)
+This has support for [**Simpukka.**](/simpukka)
 :::

 ### Using Verification
 ---
 There are a few things you’ll need to configure before Verification is working in your server.
 1. **VERIFICATION SERVICE**
-Enables Verification
+Allows you to select which type of verification you want to use.
 2. **VERIFIED ROLE**
 This is the role a member will get when he verifies.
 3. **UNVERIFIED ROLE**